djaus2/HSQLDB.Net/README.md

 Downaload [generated.zip](https://davidjones.sportronics.com.au/Other)
 Download and unzip the folder.
-Copy its dotnet folder into the Solution-folder/generated folder
+Copy its dotnet folder into the Solution-folder/generated folder.
+_Nb:_ Make sure you unblock the downloaded zip before extracted itrs contenst.